Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Introduction

 Cosmic strings, one dimension long-lived topological defects, are stable and predictable sources for stochastic GW background (SGWB) and hence ideal creator sources for GW as a messenger that carries new signal from the early universe \cite{Vilenkin:1984ib,Caldwell:1991jj,Hindmarsh:1994re}.
 Such stable objects arise from beyond standard model theories, such as spontaneously broken $U(1)$ \cite{Kibble:1976sj,Nielsen:1973cs,Vachaspati:1984dz,Vilenkin:2000jqa} or superstring theories \cite{Copeland:2003bj,Dvali:2003zj,Polchinski:2004ia,Jackson:2004zg}.
 The GW frequency spectrum formed by the cosmic string network is an approximate plateau over a broad frequency range with parameter $G \mu$ dependence, where $G$ is the Newtonian gravitational constant and $\mu$ is string tension.
+The plateau-like spectrum is an ideal tool to test new physics prior to Big Bang Nucleosynthesis (BBN) \cite{Cui:2017ufi,Cui:2018rwi,Gouttenoire:2019kij}, which have called \textit{cosmic archaeology}.
+However, we show that cosmic string SGWB can also test post-BBN physics with mid-band GW detectors, which extends the GW cosmic archaeology to CMB period.
 GW experiments EPTA \cite{Lentati:2015qwp} and PPTA \cite{Shannon:2015ect} provide strong bounds on $G\mu \lesssim 2\times 10^{-11}$ \cite{Cui:2018rwi}, but this remains in tension with the NANOGrav 12.5yr result \cite{NANOGrav:2020bcs} $G\mu \in (2,30)\times 10^{-11}$ in 95\% C.L. \cite{Ellis:2020ena,Blasi:2020mfx}.
 The tension may be due to the different noise analysis methods \cite{Hazboun:2020kzd}.

 This paper shows that EDE imprints a GW signal in the SGWB formed from the cosmic string network that is distinguishable from other astrophysical and cosmological signals in the GW frequency spectrum.
-Such a unique spectrum could be detected in future GW experiments LISA \cite{LISA:2017pwj,Bartolo:2016ami,Caprini:2019pxz} and SKA \cite{Janssen:2014dka}.
-We also contour the SKA and LISA sensitivities on EDE parameter space.
+Such a unique spectrum could be detected in future mid-band GW experiments such as interferometer experiments DECIGO \cite{Seto:2001qf,Kawamura:2006up,Kawamura:2011zz,Sato:2017dkf,Kawamura:2020pcg}, BBO \cite{Yagi:2011wg,Crowder:2005nr,Corbin:2005ny,Harry:2006fi} and LISA \cite{LISA:2017pwj,Bartolo:2016ami,Caprini:2019pxz}, and pulsar timing observation SKA \cite{Janssen:2014dka,Carilli:2004nx,Weltman:2018zrl} for low frequency band.